Candy Corn (film)

 Candy Corn is a 2019 American horror film written and directed by Josh Hasty and starring Courtney Gains, Pancho Moler, P. J. Soles and Tony Todd.
 In addition to acting in the film, Gains and Todd served as producer and executive producer respectively.

+Plot

 On Halloween weekend, a group of bullies are planning their annual hazing on local outcast Jacob Atkins.
 When they take things too far, he is resurrected to seek revenge against those who wronged him.